bc6048/percentage-clock/README.md

 • 1%: **Unix** (Time Unit)

-A Unix is 14 minutes and 24 seconds.
+A Unix is 14.4 minutes.

 • 0.1%: **Centix** (Time Unit)

-A centix is 1 minute and 26.4 seconds.
+A centix is 1.44 minutes.
+A day is 1440 minutes or 1000 centix.

 • **Unixtar** (Timestamp)